The Comic Book Bin

 riseofcobra002.jpg

 The main reason G.I.
-Joe The Rise of Cobra was produced is because Hasbro saw that its nascent Transformers’ blockbuster franchise was taking off and that like has been the case since the 1980s, wherever the Transformers go, G.I.
-Joe is sure to follow.
+Joe The Rise of Cobra was produced is because Hasbro saw that its nascent Transformers’ blockbuster franchise was taking off and like has been the case since the 1980s, where Transformers go, G.I.
+Joe follows.
 In hindsight, Hasbro, intent on banking in on the comic book movie bandwagon should have waited a bit or hired a better production team to create this film.
-It’s clear from the title the plot all the way to the end, the Hasbro wants to transform G.I.
+It’s clear from the title, the plot all the way to the end, that Hasbro wants to transform G.I.
 Joe into a blockbuster franchise that will bring in more money and sell more toys.
 I don’t want to see this happen.
 Whereas the sponsoring of cartoon series and comic book series in the 1980s really help Hasbro sell more toys, moving in onto greater grounds means that their cheap aesthetics and contrite plots will not be forgiven by the public.
 If Hasbro wants to play like Marvel Entertainment and produce successful films, it’s gonna have to seek better talents.

 riseofcobra004.jpg